pgeu/pgeu-system/docs/confreg/skinning.md

 ## Overriding variables

-For the static deployment process, as second json file called `context.override.json` can be created in the same directory.
-Any variables specified in this file will override those coming from `context.json` and any defined from the deploy script, such as the git hash.
+For the static deployment process, any number of override context files can be created in the `context.override.d` directory.
+Any files in this directory named `*.json` will be loaded (in alphabetical order), overriding any values coming from `context.json`.

-This file is typically used to for example override the git hash (by specifying "githash":"" in the json data) to turn off cache busting on local test deployments.
+These files are typically used to for example override the git hash (by specifying "githash":"" in the json data) to turn off cache busting on local test deployments, or to override base locations for links etc.

-This file is normally not committed to the git repository, as it would in that case apply to the main static checkout.
+These files are normally not committed to the git repository, as it would in that case apply to the main static checkout.